drupalglacier/glacier/README.md

 # glacier
 glacier is a highly opinionated base theme for Drupal.
-This theme is build upon the [avalanche](https://github.com/avalanchesass/avalanche) SASS framework.
+This theme is built upon the [avalanche](https://github.com/avalanchesass/avalanche) SASS framework.

 ## About
 Github: https://github.com/maoberlehner/glacier